York, Newcastle and Berwick Railway: Legacy

 North of Darlington line speeds are between 75 and 120 mph on a two track railway that follows the N&DJR route until Tursdale Junction, where trains now take the Team Valley line to Newcastle.
 The old main line, the Leamside Line to Pelaw, has been closed since the present main line was electrified in 1991, but Network Rail are considering reopening the line as a diversionary route for freight.
 Regular passenger services on the line built by the D&SR terminated at from 1931 and were withdrawn between Sunderland and Pittington in 1953, passenger trains over the line between Hartlepool and Haswell having been withdrawn the previous year.
 The Penshaw branch to Sunderland closed to passengers in 1964.
 The former BJR line to Sunderland remains open, with services running through Sunderland on to Hartlepool via the coast line.
 The passenger service over the former Pontop & South Shields Railway line was withdrawn in 1955 and the heritage Tanfield Railway runs over the Tanfield branch, this having closed in 1964.

-Diesel multiple units replaced the electric trains on the former Newcastle & North Shields Railway line between 1967 and 1980, when Tyne & Wear Metro opened via Benton; the line was closed for reconstruction until 1982, reopening with electric units between Walkergate and Tynemouth.
-North of Newcastle the line follows the formation built by the Newcastle & Berwick Railway; speeds over this two track line are limited to 110 to 125 mph.
+Diesel multiple units replaced the electric trains on the former Newcastle and North Shields Railway line between 1967 and 1980, when Tyne & Wear Metro opened via Benton; the line was closed for reconstruction until 1982, reopening with electric units between Walkergate and Tynemouth.
+North of Newcastle the line follows the formation built by the Newcastle and Berwick Railway; speeds over this two track line are limited to 110 to 125 mph.
 The line to Kelso closed in 1965, the Alnwick branch in 1968 and the Amble branch in 1969.

 In 1888 it took hours to travel from London to Edinburgh; this schedule was reduced by fifteen minutes after trains included restaurant carriages and the stop to allow passengers to eat en route was no longer necessary.
 When the Coronation Express started in 1937 it took 6 hours to travel from London to Edinburgh.
 Today, trains cover the distance in under hours, with the 05:40 'Flying Scotsman' service taking exactly 4 hours, between Edinburgh and Kings Cross, making only 1 stop at Newcastle.